ymuichiro/quick_learning_symbol_en/07_metadata.md

 Registration of metadata requires a signature of the account to which it is recorded.
 Even if the registration destination account and the sender account are the same, an aggregate transaction is required.

-When registering the metadata to different accounts, use "signTransactionWithCosignatories" to sign it.
+When registering metadata to different accounts, use "signTransactionWithCosignatories" to sign it.

 ```js
 tx = await metaService.createAccountMetadataTransaction(